luviany/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research: Peer Assessment 1"
+# Reproducible Research: Peer Assessment 1
-author: "The main thing that you have to remember on this journey is, just be nice to everyone and always smile."
+The main thing that you have to remember on this journey is, just be nice to everyone and always smile.
-output:
-  html_document:
-    keep_md: true
----

 What is mean total number of steps taken per day?